htdebeer/pandocomatic/documentation/use_pandocomatic_to_automate_pandoc.md

       - 'postprocessors/tidy.sh'
       - 'postprocessors/linkchecker.sh'
 ~~~

+It would mix-in the metadata block in each and every file it converts with the
+"research-to-html" template.
+As a result, all these files would have set the
+author to my name.

 For paths in a template, such as for the CSL file, bibliography, and postprocessors, are looked up according to the following rules: